-To initialize the WPS process, you can either press and hold the WPS button located on the rear of your Gateway for more than two seconds or use the UI and press the on-screen button.
+To initialize the WPS process, you can either press the WPS button located on the back of the Verizon Internet Gateway or use the UI and press the on-screen button.

 You can easily add Wi-Fi devices to your Wi-Fi network using the WPS option if your Wi-Fi device supports the WPS feature.